vanthelearner/Vietnam-Equity-Prediction-via-ML/README.md

-# This is where I put high-level report of my FYP.
+# This is where I put high-level report of my final year thesis.

 There are 3 main pipelines: